| Sky Map Online User Comments: |

 Arif Jamil

 In the Location list placement of 'Lahore,Pakistan' is not at proper alphabetical position.Kindly readjust its position in the list of locations.
-Thank you.

 12/4/2011 6:28:37 AM